 We may earn money or other compensation from the companies or products mentioned in this post.

-Flying to Disneyland 2020—it’s a whole new ball game with the current global health crisis.
+Flying to Disneyland these days—it’s a whole new ball game with the current global health crisis.
 This article was written specifically for flying with new restrictions in place and will serve as a solid guide whether you’re headed to Disneyland Resort, Walt Disney World or any destination.

-2020 Responsible Travel Notice.
-I support responsible travel and taking extra steps to ensure local and regional compliance.
+I support responsible travel and taking extra steps to slow the spread.

 I flew within my social bubble and practiced distancing with those I made contact.
 I was in compliance with all government restrictions during my flight and my visit to Downtown Disney including frequent hand washing and wearing a mask in all public places.